 The BorrowMyDoggy community is such a pawsome place where we share and love dogs.
-As a member of our pack we hope, and expect, that you are happy to follow and respect these pleasantries to ensure that our community continues to stay safe, trusted and loved.
+As a member of our pack we hope, and expect, that you are happy to follow and respect these guidelines to make sure that our community continues to stay safe, trusted and loved.

 If you ever have any questions or concerns we ask that you contact our team, we are always here to help.